Nandaka/PixivUtil2/readme.txt

 urlDumpFilename       ==> Define the dump filename, use python strftime() format.
-                          Default value is 'url_list_%Y%m%d' dbPath		==> use different database.
+                          Default value is 'url_list_%Y%m%d' dbPath		==> use different database. creategif       ==> Set to True to convert ugoira file to gif.
+                    Required createUgoira = True.
+tempfolder      ==> Temporary folder used for converting ugoira to gif.
+                    Doesn't support unicode due to library limitation. useBlacklistMembers ==> Skip image by member id.
+                        Please create 'blacklist_members.txt' in the same folder of the application.

 =================================================================================
 = list.txt Format                                                               =